wp-plugins/k1-page-listing/readme.txt

 == Installation ==

+1. Install the "Klan1 Common WP Functions" plugin.
+Search for it on `Plugins -> Ad new` WP control panel section or from http://wordpress.org/plugins/klan1-functions/.
-1. Upload `k1-page-listing` directory to the `/wp-content/plugins/` directory
+2. Upload `k1-page-listing` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. All ready
+4. All ready

 == Frequently Asked Questions ==